Welcome to today's edition of the Rush 24-7 podcast.

 He's one of 2,472 delegates to the convention who will determine the party's choice for the White House this November.

-In recent elections, the delegates have simply rubber stamped the presumptive nominee, but this year, the convention could become a brutal fight in which every delegate vote will count.
+But this year, the convention could become a brutal fight in which every delegate vote will count.

-Short of the 1,237, some doubt among election number crunchers that he can hit it.
+Trump currently has 673 delegates short of the 1,237, some doubt among election number crunchers that he can hit it.

 By the way, there's more on that today.

-Another best guess scenario has Trump 60 short.
+Another best-guess scenario has Trump 60 short.

 And then the question, well, what do we do then?